Bridge the Gap to

 The Intermediate track is a comprehensive 2-year technical program.
 It is designed to ensure students have enough time to master foundational engineering concepts through consistent, weekly sessions without overwhelming their school commitments.

 Yes.
-Our Intermediate students build functional devices like traffic light systems, digital alarm clocks, and smart home prototypes.
+Our Intermediate students build functional devices like traffic light systems, digital alarm clocks, smart home prototypes, Raspberry Pi or MicroPython experiments, and simple AI demos using Teachable Machine.
 These projects teach students how to solve real-world problems with technology.

-Students work with industry-standard Arduino Uno controllers, along with a vast array of components including LEDs, ultrasonic sensors, potentiometers, breadboards, and jumper wires.
-All necessary hardware is provided in our lab.
+Students work with industry-standard Arduino Uno controllers, along with components including LEDs, ultrasonic sensors, potentiometers, breadboards, and jumper wires.
+When modules require it, they also get guided exposure to Raspberry Pi, MicroPython-capable boards, cameras or microphones for Teachable Machine demos, and 3D printing/CAD tools available in the lab.

 While we have systems at the lab, we encourage students to bring their own laptops if possible.
 This allows them to keep their code and projects synced and continue experimenting with their designs even outside of lab hours.